 Sadie McKeown is Executive Vice President and Head of Construction Lending and Initiatives at The Community Preservation Corporation (CPC).
-In this capacity she leads the company’s construction lending activities including the operation of its six regional field offices located throughout New York State with an annual average originations production of $300 million.
-Sadie also oversees CPC’s numerous initiatives, which include its innovative sustainability practice, the ACCESS fund to strengthen and support minority developers and real estate entrepreneurs, and CPC’s partnership with New York State in providing COVID relief funding to small multifamily building owners.
+In this capacity she leads the company’s construction lending activities including the operation of its six regional field offices located throughout New York State.
+Sadie also oversees CPC’s numerous initiatives, which include its innovative sustainability practice, the ACCESS fund to strengthen and support BIPOC developers and real estate entrepreneurs, and CPC’s partnership with New York State in providing COVID relief funding to small multifamily building owners.

 Sadie started her career at CPC as a Mortgage Originator in 1992, and later served as Senior Vice President and Director of Lending in CPC’s Hudson Valley Regional Office.
 During that time, she led the company’s Downtown Main Street initiatives, collaborating with municipalities and community stakeholders to help revitalize cities like Beacon, NY that had been struggling to recover from decades of economic disinvestment.
 In 2009, Sadie helped create the company’s Green Financing Initiative, the precursor to what would eventually become CPC’s comprehensive sustainability practice.

 In 2011 she was elevated to SVP, Director of Originations where she assumed responsibility for the lending activities of all of the company’s field offices.
 As EVP, Chief Operating Officer, a position she held from 2012-2019, Sadie oversaw all aspects of the company’s operations while still leading its construction lending and sustainability platforms.
 She also drove the development and launch of CPC’s Agency lending subsidiary, CPC Mortgage Company LLC, a full-service operation focusing on Freddie Mac, Fannie Mae, and HUD/FHA lending products.